 Server streaming: A client sends a single message as a request and gets a response as a sequence of messages (for example, a sequence of file chunks when downloading a large file).

-Bi-directional streaming: Both client and server send sequences of messages ot each other.
+Bi-directional streaming: Both client and server send sequences of messages to each other.

+Note

+Streaming adds some extra overhead, such as increased memory and CPU usage for keeping client and server connections active, so should be used for specific limited use cases, such as large file uploads or media streaming.
+We are going to provide some streaming-specific examples in Chapter 16.

 gRPC adoption is much higher than for Apache Thrift, and its support of the popular Protocol Buffers format makes it a great fit for microservice developers.
 In this book, we are going to use gRPC as a framework for synchronous communication between our microservices.
 In the next section, we are going to illustrate how to leverage the features provided by Protocol Buffers to define our service APIs.

 Defining a service API using Protocol Buffers